measivs/djangoproject/README.md

 - **order**: Manages order-related views.
 - **admin**: Django's admin interface for managing the project.

-## Features
+## Views Overview

-### Store App
+### `product_list`
-- **Product List**: Displays a list of available products with links to their details.
+- Displays a list of products with links to their respective detail pages.

-- **Product Detail**: Shows detailed information about a specific product.
+### `product_detail`
+- Displays details of a specific product based on its ID.

+### `category_info`
-- **Category Information**: Provides a list of all categories in JSON format.
+- Provides a JSON response containing information about categories, including their parent categories.

-- **Product Information**: Exports product data, including their related categories, in JSON format.
+### `product_info`
+- Provides a JSON response containing information about products, including their names, image URLs, and related categories.

-### Order App
+### `category_listing`
-- **Order List**: Displays a list of customer orders.
+- Renders a list of top-level categories with the quantity of products in each category.

+### `product_listing`
+- Renders a list of products in a specific category, along with statistical data (max, min, avg prices) and total price of products.
+Implements pagination for the product list.

+### `details_of_product`
-- **Order Detail**: Shows detailed information about a specific order, including the product, quantity, and total price.
+- Displays detailed information about a specific product, including its price and description.

 ## Setup Instructions